 STEP 1: The Healing Diverticulitis Diet

-Eating bone broths made from beef, chicken, lamb and fish helps to heal leaky gut syndrome, improves joint health, boosts the immune system, and even helps to reduce cellulite, all while helping to heal the digestive tract.
+Eating bone broths made from beef, chicken, lamb and fish helps treat leaky gut syndrome, improves joint health, boosts the immune system and even helps to reduce cellulite, all while helping to heal the digestive tract.

-Bone broths with cooked vegetables and a little bit of meat, provides essential nutrients you body needs, including calcium, magnesium, phosphorus, silicon, sulphur, and more, in an easily digested manner.
+Bone broths with cooked vegetables and a little bit of meat provide essential nutrients your body needs, including calcium, magnesium, phosphorus, silicon, sulphur and more, in an easily digested manner.

 For beef, the collagen in the bones breaks down into gelatin within about 48 hours, and for chicken it is about 24.
 You can make broth in less time, but to get the most out of the bones, I recommend making it in a crock pot closer to 48 hours.

 Gelatin has amazing curative properties and even helps individuals with food sensitivities and allergies tolerate these foods more easily.
 It also promotes probiotic balance, while breaking down proteins making them easier to digest.
-The truth about probiotics and digestive problems is that they help to create a healthy environment in your belly.
+Probiotics help create a healthy environment in your belly.

 Juicing fresh organic fruits and vegetables can provide a boost of nutrients.
 Carrots, beets, grapes, apples, lettuce and watercress can be juiced and enjoyed during this stage.
 Avoid foods with tough skins and small seeds as they can accumulate in diverticula sacs.

-When your body has adapted to the foods in Stage 2, start to add fiber rich foods including raw fruits and vegetables, and unrefined grains, such as quinoa, black rice, fermented grains, or sprouted lentils.
-Although researchers once believed that it wasn’t safe to eat nuts and seeds, they now believe it is safe and may actually help you to reduce your chances of developing diverticulitis.
+When your body has adapted to the foods in Stage 2, start to add fiber-rich foods, including raw fruits and vegetables, and unrefined grains, such as quinoa, black rice, fermented grains or sprouted lentils.
+Although researchers once believed that it wasn’t safe to eat nuts and seeds, they now believe it is safe and may actually help you reduce your chances of developing diverticulitis.
 (4)

 Listen to your body; if at any point you start to experience diverticulitis symptoms again, return to the previous stage.
 It may take as long as a few months to completely heal your digestive tract.

-So over the first few days of stage four, introduce high-fiber foods gradually, adding just one new food every 3-4 days.
+So over the first few days of Stage 4, start to introduce more high-fiber foods gradually, adding just one new food every three to four days.

-As your body starts to adapt you can begin consuming about 25-35 grams of fiber each day, to help stave off any potential flare-ups, while your digestive tract heals.
-Add in some potatoes, sweet potatoes, root vegetables, then slowly try some non-processed grains/beans such as oats or lentils.
+As your body starts to adapt, you can begin consuming about 25–35 grams of fiber each day to help stave off any potential flare-ups while your digestive tract heals.
+Add in some potatoes, sweet potatoes, root vegetables, and then slowly try some non-processed grains/beans, such as oats or lentils.

-One important distinction is the difference between soluble fiber, and insoluble fiber.
-Soluble fiber actually retains water, and turns into a gel during the digestive process.
-The gel helps to slow the digestion, allowing for greater absorption of essential nutrients.
+One important distinction is the difference between soluble fiber and insoluble fiber.
+Soluble fiber actually retains water and turns into a gel during the digestive process.
+The gel helps slow digestion, allowing for greater absorption of essential nutrients.
 (6) Insoluble fiber, on the other hand, adds bulk to stools, allowing foods to more quickly leave your system.

 Researchers at the Department of Nutrition at Harvard Medical School found that it is the insoluble fiber that decreases risk for developing diverticular disease.
 (7) But do not let this sway you from eating a balanced diet.
 You do not have to eliminate soluble fiber, nor should you.

-Native Americans have used slippery elm for centuries both externally, and internally to soothe digestive problems and relieve coughs and sore throats.
-(8)
+Native Americans have used slippery elm for centuries both externally and internally to soothe digestive problems and relieve coughs and sore throats.

-Today, it is recommended to relieve the symptoms of GERD, Crohn’s disease, IBS, and digestive upset.
-Start by taking 500 milligrams, 3 times daily, throughout the course of the diverticulitis diet.
-Be sure to take with a full glass of water, or other clear liquid.
+Today, it is recommended to relieve the symptoms of GERD, Crohn’s disease, IBS and digestive upset.
+Start by taking 500 milligrams three times daily throughout the course of the diverticulitis diet.
+Be sure to take with a full glass of water or other clear liquid.

-Licorice Root lowers stomach acid levels, can relieve heartburn, and acts as a mild laxative to help clear your colon of waste.
-This root helps to increase bile, aiding in digestion, while lowering cholesterol levels.
+Licorice root lowers stomach acid levels, can relieve heartburn and acts as a mild laxative to help clear your colon of waste.
+This root helps increase bile, aiding in digestion while lowering cholesterol levels.
 Take 100 milligrams daily when experiencing diverticulitis symptoms.

 Digestive enzymes help break down foods, making it possible to absorb nutrients.
 Individuals with digestion problems can take digestive supplements that contain essential enzymes to facilitate digestion.

-Diverticulitis requires more than just a healing diverticulitis diet, and supplements to aid in a healthy digestive tract.
+Diverticulitis requires more than just a healing diverticulitis diet and supplements to aid in a healthy digestive tract.
 Digestion starts in the mouth.
-It is essential to thoroughly chew each bite of food, until it is nearly liquefied.
-The more you break down the food before it hits the stomach, the more ready nutrients are ready to be absorbed.
+It is essential to thoroughly chew each bite of food until it is nearly liquefied.
+The more you break down the food before it hits the stomach, the more ready nutrients are to be absorbed.

-Your psychological health is an integral part of your wellness; managing stress and learning effective coping mechanisms is essential.
+Your psychological health is an integral part of your wellness; managing stress and learning effective coping mechanisms are essential.
 Stress affects not only the mind, but the body as well.
-In my video 16 ways to bust stress, you can learn how to effectively manage daily stress.
+Try natural stress relievers to effectively manage daily stress.

-Straining while on the toilet creates too much pressure in the colon resulting in small tears.
-Choose to elevate feet slightly on a stool as this helps to reduce straining.
+In addition, take note that straining while on the toilet creates too much pressure in the colon and can result in small tears.
+Choose to elevate feet slightly on a stool as this helps reduce straining.

 Diverticulitis Side Effects